dkarthe/webjeda-blog/_posts/2016-01-05-how-I-created-webjeda-blog.md

 ---
 title: How to create a Jekyll blog
 desc: I created this beautiful looking jekyll blog by forking a repository.
 You can also fork it to make it yours.
 Here is an easy way.
-keyword: cerate jekyll blog, blogging on jekyll, github blogging
+keywords: cerate jekyll blog, blogging on jekyll, github blogging
 author: sharathdt
 ---